 In 2020 Tourism Ireland will continue promote regionality and seasonality messages in France launching Phase 2 of the roadshow series in Marseilles, Nantes and Paris and working with market operators to leverage their platforms creating new face to face opportunities for Irish industry.
 Other regional themes will include: A new Saint Patrick’s initiative to leverage island of Ireland product around this key period in the French consumer calendar and An adopt a region initiative which will focus French efforts on lesser visited parts of Ireland’s west coast and the eagerly anticipated consumer launch of the new Northern Ireland experience brand “Embrace a Giant Spirit” which will be rolled out in Q1.

 Tourism Ireland’s annual B2C brand campaigns will kick off as usual to coincide with Six Nations season and the Ireland/France rugby match This activity will be mirrored by B2B2C activities across nationwide French retail chains.

 Tourism Ireland will continue to work with Trade and Industry partners to promote specific packages and capitalize on the additional new access into Ireland including the new Shannon route with Aer Lingus as well as continuing to work with existing partners.

-We will also increase our communication to in-market trade with our monthly e-zine, which targets over 2,300 readers with product and industry related news from Ireland and news of French market campaigns.
-We will also continue to educate the travel trade with nationwide and regional Travel Agency networks.
+In addition to the above there will also be several opportunities through e-zines and social media to participate with us and get your message across to French Consumers and Trade about your product offerings.
+Our monthly Trade e-zine targets over 2,100 readers with product and industry related news from Ireland and news of French market campaigns.
+We will also continue to educate the travel trade with a series of webinars and information evenings.